srimathy-kumar/Intern_project2/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites
-What things you need to install the software and how to install them.

-we have install
+we have to install

-Eclipse,
+Eclipse(java 17),

 Visual Studio,

+MySQL5,

 Next-auth,